slowli/secret-tree/README.md

 **Documentation:** [![Docs.rs](https://docs.rs/secret-tree/badge.svg)](https://docs.rs/secret-tree/)
 [![crate docs (master)](https://img.shields.io/badge/master-yellow.svg?label=docs)](https://slowli.github.io/secret-tree/secret_tree/)

-`secret-tree` allows to derive multiple secrets from a single seed value in a secure and forward-compatible way.
+`secret-tree` allows deriving multiple secrets from a single seed value in a secure and forward-compatible way.
 The derivation procedure is hierarchical: a seed can be used to derive child seeds, which have the same functionality as the original.